Welcome to today's edition of the Rush 24-7 podcast.

 There isn't a single fatwa that forbids the pursuit of nuclear weapons.

-Now, people like John Kerry, our Secretary of State, who, by the way, served in Vietnam, And a bunch of people on the left have been claiming that this fatwa against nuclear weapons exists.
+Now, people like John Kerry, our Secretary of State, who, by the way, served in Vietnam, and a bunch of people on the left have been claiming that this Fatwa against nuclear weapons exists.

-They've been claiming it exists for years.
+They've been claiming it for years.

 Obama isn't saying it just happened.

-They've thought that there's been a fatwa against nuclear weapons from the eyes of how many for years.
+They've thought that there's been a fatwa against nuclear weapons from the Ayatollah Hominy for years, but there's no evidence anywhere that it's ever been issued.

 And let's say nobody can find it, but let's say it's there.

-Why in the world are we talking to them?
+Then somebody explain to me, maybe I'm being a dunce here, why in the world are we talking to them?

 Why do we need a diplomatic solution?